Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ## Data Extraction

-Below is an image of the process which was used to prepare the data for model development.

-![Patient Cohort Image](Report%20Figures/Data%20Preprocessing%20Figure(1).png)

 We first extracted the given admission and patient data of all patients who were diagnosed with Sepsis.
 After this, we extracted the related baseline, vital, and laboratory data related to each sepsis patient.
 All variables were loaded into their own dataframe and eventually all dataframes were merged onto the patient list which was initially extracted.
 After this, the data transformation steps included handling inconsistencies, missing values, outliers, and categorical feature encoding.
 Finally, the 30 day mortality column is defined.

+![Patient Cohort Image](Report%20Figures/Data%20Preprocessing%20Figure(1).png)

 All SQL statements used can be found in the file `Data_Extraction.sql`.